 Looking for that extra warmth in your blanket to snuggle into during those long, winter months?
 If so, then perhaps you might want to consider buying a down comforter.
 Made from down feathers, these comforters are soft and light, but at the same time provide heat to your body while you sleep.

-In this article, we will show you our top-five picks for the best down comforters for your bed, addressing the pros and cons as well as our personal opinions for each.
+In this article, we will show you our top picks for the best down comforter 2019 for your bed, addressing the pros and cons as well as our personal opinions for each.
 Our hope is that you will find it easier when it comes to choosing your own down comforter in the future.
 Let’s get started!

 Weighing only 5 pounds, this particular down comforter from Egyptian Bedding is light and soft, thereby making you make as if you are sleeping on clouds.